 SHOULD I UNDERGO BREAST REVISION?

-Should you have any issues (either medical or cosmetic) after breast augmentation, please make a consultation with Dr. Couvillion to discuss your needs and wants and to determine your custom breast revision surgery plan.
+Should you have any issues (either medical or cosmetic) after breast augmentation, please schedule a consultation with Dr. Couvillion to discuss your needs and wants and to determine your custom breast revision surgery plan.
 Whether it's scar tissue, breast drooping, ripples under the skin, or breast asymmetry, revision surgery can help correct the irregularity and provide a more pleasing and properly functioning outcome.
 This operation may also be appropriate if you want to alter the implant style, size, or address another aspect of your breasts.

 COMMON REASONS FOR REVISION

-Sometimes, breast revision surgery is as straightforward as getting a different sized breast implant.
+Sometimes, breast revision surgery is as straightforward as getting a different-sized breast implant.
 During the first surgery, you may have gone too big or too small.
 A different implant size can be placed to achieve the desired appearance.

 Implant rippling occurs when you see visible wrinkles and ripples under the skin.
 This deformity typically forms near the edge of the implant.
 Rippling is generally found in women who are very thin with saline implants.
 Many times, this issue can be corrected by simply switching to a silicone breast implant.